-This guide aims to be a valuable resource for those that have traded crypto on Bittrex and are wondering if and how one should pay taxes on it.
-You should find the contents of this article helpful when calculating your Bittrex taxes.
-However, make sure you complement this guide with the crypto tax guide relevant to your country.
+With the recent Bittrex shutdown, this guide aims to be a valuable resource for those that have traded crypto on Bittrex and are wondering if and how one should pay taxes on their historical transactions.

 Introduction to Bittrex

-Do I need to pay taxes when using Bittrex?
+Do I need to pay crypto taxes after Bittrex shutdown?

+Yes, even though Bittrex shutdown you are still required to declare and pay taxes on your crypto transactions.
 On Bittrex you can perform deposits, withdrawals, and trades between different cryptocurrencies.
 These transactions can have tax consequences depending on the country you pay taxes in.
-See our crypto tax guides for more information regarding your country.

 As Bittrex does not provide tax reports for their customers, you will be responsible to assemble and calculate your Bittrex taxes.
 This can be done using excel, a tax lawyer, or a tax calculator like Divly.